mdn/content/files/en-us/web/manifest/scope/index.md

 {{QuickLinksWithSubpages("/en-US/docs/Web/Manifest")}}

-The `scope` manifest member is used to specify the top-level URL path that contains your web application, determining which pages and subdirectories are part of the web app and where the manifest is applied.
+The `scope` manifest member is used to specify the top-level URL path that contains your web application's pages and subdirectories.
-Web pages within the defined scope are presented distinctly so that users can recognize when they are navigating within the app.
+When users install and use your web app, pages _within scope_ provide an app-like interface.
+When users navigate to pages outside the app's scope, they still experience the app-like interface, but browsers display UI elements like the URL bar to indicate the change in context.

 ## Syntax